 Visually inspecting a gas line is all about knowing what you're looking for.
 As a wise man once said, you don't pay a plumber to bang on metal, you pay him because he knows where to bang.

-If your home is more than 20 years old, we recommend getting a professional gas line inspection regularly, as the line will be close to the end of it's life and the chances of a damaged gas line system will only increase year after year.
+If your home is more than 20 years old, we recommend getting a professional gas line inspection annually, as the gas line will be close to the end of its life and the chances of a damaged gas line system will only increase year after year.

 4. Know how to recognize a gas leak

-This one somewhat coincides with the last point, but instead of your eyes, you'll be relying on your nose.
-Often times, people equate the smell of natural gas to rotten eggs.
+This coincides with the last point, but instead of your eyes, you'll be relying on your nose.
+Oftentimes, people equate the smell of natural gas to rotten eggs.
+If you smell natural gas, exit your home and contact your gas provider or 911.

 5. Know how to leak test your gas line